 B: Players must wait for clear bet amounts before acting.
 Ex: NLHE, A says “raise” (but no amount), and B quickly folds.
 B should wait to act until A’s raise amount is clear.

 B: A player undercalls by declaring or pushing out less than the call amount without first declaring “call”.
 An undercall is a mandatory full call if made in turn facing 1) any bet heads-up or 2) the opening bet on any round multi-way.
 In other situations, TD’s discretion applies.
 The opening bet is the first chip bet of each betting round (not a check).
 In blind games the posted BB is the pre-flop opener.
-All-in buttons greatly reduce undercall frequency (See Recommended Procedure 1).
-This rule addresses when a player must make a full call and when, at TDs discretion they may forfeit an undercall and fold.
+All-in buttons reduce undercall frequency (See Recommended Procedure 1).
+This rule governs when players must make a full call and when, at TDs discretion they may forfeit an undercall and fold.
 For underbets and underraises, see Rule 43.

 A: Any action out of turn (check, call, or raise) will be backed up to the correct player in order.
 The OOT action is subject to penalty and is binding if action to the OOT player does not change.
-A check, call or fold by the rightful player does not change action.
-If action changes, the OOT action is not binding; any bet or raise is returned to the OOT player who has all options including: calling, raising, or folding.
+A check, call or fold by the correct player does not change action.
+If action changes, the OOT action is not binding; any bet or raise is returned to the OOT player who has all options: call, raise, or fold.
 An OOT fold is binding.
+See Illustration Addendum.

-B: A player skipped by OOT action must defend his right to act.
-If there is reasonable time and the skipped player does not speak up before substantial action (Rule 35) OOT occurs to his left, the OOT action is binding.
-The floor will rule on how to treat the skipped hand given the circumstances, including ruling the hand dead or limiting the player to non-aggressive action.
+B: Players skipped by OOT action must defend their right to act.
+If a skipped player had reasonable time and does not speak up before substantial action (Rule 36) OOT occurs after the player, the OOT action is binding.
+Action backs up and the floor will rule on how to treat the skipped hand given the circumstances, including ruling the hand dead or limiting the player to non-aggressive action.
 See Addendum.

 In no-limit or pot-limit, a raise must be made by A) pushing out the full amount in one motion; B) verbally declaring the full amount prior to pushing out chips; or C) verbally declaring “raise” prior to pushing out the exact call amount then completing the raise in one additional motion.
 In option C, if other than the exact call amount but less than a minimum raise is first put out, it will be ruled a minimum raise.
 It is the responsibility of players to make their intentions clear.

 A: A raise must be at least equal to the largest prior bet or raise of the current betting round.
-If a player raises 50% or more of the largest prior bet but less than a minimum raise, he must make a full minimum raise.
+If a player raises 50% or more of the largest prior bet but less than a minimum raise, he or she must make a full minimum raise.
 If less than 50% it is a call unless “raise” is first declared or the player is all-in (Rule 50-B).
-Declaring an amount or pushing out the same amount of chips is the same (See Rule 37-C).
+Declaring an amount or pushing out the same amount of chips is treated the same (Rule 40-C).
 Ex: NLHE, opening bet is 1000, verbally declaring “Fourteen hundred” or silently pushing out 1400 in chips are both calls unless raise is first declared.
 See Illustration Addendum.

 B: Without other clarifying information, declaring raise and an amount is the total bet.
 Ex: A opens for 2000, B declares “Raise, eight thousand.”
 The total bet is 8000.

-In no-limit and pot limit, an all-in wager (or multiple short all-ins) totaling less than a full raise does not reopen betting for a player who has already acted and is not facing at least a full raise when the action returns to him.
-In limit, at least 50% of a full raise is required to re-open betting for players who have already acted.
-See Addendum.
+In no-limit and pot limit, an all-in wager (or multiple short all-ins) totaling less than a full bet or raise does not reopen betting for players who have already acted and are not facing at least a full bet or raise when the action returns to them.
+In limit, at least 50% of a full bet or raise is required to re-open betting for players who have already acted.
+See Illustration Addendum.

-When facing a bet or blind, pushing out a single oversized chip is a call if raise isn’t first declared.
-To raise with an oversized chip, raise must be declared before the chip hits the table surface.
-If raise is declared but no amount, the raise is the maximum allowable for the chip.
-When not facing a bet, pushing out an oversized chip without declaration is a bet of the maximum for the chip.
+If facing a bet or blind, pushing out a single oversized chip (including your last chip) is a call if raise isn’t first declared.
+To raise with an overchip you must declare raise before the chip hits the table surface.
+If raise is declared but no amount is stated, the raise is the maximum allowable for the chip.
+If not facing a bet, pushing out an overchip silently (no declaration) is a bet of the maximum for the chip.

-A: If a player bets when facing a raise and has chips in front of him not yet pulled in from a prior bet, several factors affect whether this bet is a call or re-raise including: whether the prior chips cover the bet, whether any prior chips are pulled back, whether all new chips are needed to call, and any gestures the player makes.
-Because several possibilities exist, players should declare their bets before putting out new chips on top of prior-bet chips not yet pulled in.
+A: If a player bets silently when facing a raise and has chips in front not yet pulled in from a prior bet, several factors affect whether this bet is a call or re-raise including: whether the prior chips cover the bet, whether any prior chips are pulled back, whether all new chips are needed to call, and any gestures the player makes.
+Because several possibilities exist, players should verbally declare their bets before putting out new chips on top of prior-bet chips not yet pulled in.
 See Addendum for specific situations.

 Poker is a game of alert, continuous observation.
 It is the caller’s responsibility to determine the correct amount of an opponent’s bet before calling, regardless of what is stated by others.
 If a caller requests a count but receives incorrect information from a dealer or player, then pushes out that amount, the caller has accepted the full correct action & is subject to the correct wager or all-in amount.
 As with all situations, Rule 1 may apply at TD’s discretion.